jlengstorf/lengstorf.com/content/drafts/labels.md

 ## Adopting a Label Means Adopting a Set of Rules

-Becoming a digital nomad — if you believe the articles about it — would imply that you must meet certain criteria in order to officially belong to the group.
+Becoming a Digital Nomad — if you believe the articles about it — would imply that you must meet certain criteria in order to officially belong to the group.

 You _must_ sell all your stuff and travel the world.
 You _must_ visit certain "DN hubs".
 You _must_ choose which faction you belong to: the Programmers, the Marketers and Drop-Shippers, or the Travel Bloggers.[^factions]